BIT1040nlpgroup/BIT1040nlpgroup.github.io/_pages/publications.md

 ## 会议

-{% for post in site.conference reversed %}
+{% for post in site.conf reversed %}
 {% include archive-single.html %}
 {% endfor %}

 ## 期刊

 {% for post in site.journal reversed %}
-{% include archive-single.html %}
-{% endfor %}

-{% for post in site.publications reversed %}
 {% include archive-single.html %}
 {% endfor %}